Newbie-coder09/Calculator-JAVA-/README.md

 This calculator is purely written in java with all the basic functions like +, -, /, *,  and more.
 This prgram's UI is one of my favourite and you'll love it too.
 You can modify it as your need or wish.

 Features of the program:
-* Contails all basic fuctions.
+* Contains all basic fuctions.
 * Awesome UI.
 * Completed in 260 lines only.
 * And many more!